PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 07:35:20
+Last updated: 2024-04-06 07:35:54
-Random Quote: Sometimes I think everyone is just pretending to be brave, and none of us really are.
-Maybe pretending is how you get brave, I don't know.  -  Grenn
+Random Quote: It is so nice to be out in the fresh air.
+You smell that?
+That's the smell of urine that isn't Marvin's. - Marshall Eriksen